-PL Kicks, which started in 2006 and is celebrating its 10th anniversary, has a long history of using the power of football and the value of sports participation to help hard-to-reach youngsters in some of the most high-need areas.
+PL Kicks started in 2006 and has a long history of using the power of football and the value of sports participation to help youngsters in some of the most high-need areas.

-By engaging youngsters in constructive activities, including a wide variety of sports, coaching, music and educational and personal development sessions, communities up and down the country have been transformed with impressive sports participation rates and the authorities reporting up to 50% reductions in anti-social behaviour in the areas in which it is delivered.
+By engaging them in constructive activities, including a wide variety of sports, coaching, music and educational and personal development sessions, communities up and down the country have been transformed with impressive football and sports participation rates and the authorities reporting significant reductions in anti-social behaviour in the areas in which it is delivered.

-In the 2014/15 season alone over 50,000 young people took part in the programme.
-The scheme has also enabled thousands of youngsters to find routes into education, training and employment with volunteering being a key component.
+The scheme has enabled thousands of youngsters to find routes into education, training and employment with volunteering being a key component.

-One of the highlights of the programme is the annual Premier League Kicks Cup which brings together all of the clubs for a showpiece small-sided football competition.
+One of the highlights of the programme is the annual Premier League Kicks Cup which brings together all of the clubs for a showpiece football competition involving hundreds of young people.

-The programme was formerly branded Kickz and began as a pilot project in London between the Premier League and the Metropolitan Police in 2006, with a vision to "build safer, stronger, more respectful communities through the development of young peoples' potential".
+The programme was formerly branded Kickz and began as a pilot project in London between the Premier League and the Metropolitan Police.

 To inspire children and young people to achieve their potential and improve their wellbeing; working together to build stronger, safer and more inclusive communities.